Marc Bolan's former girlfriend reveals what the T-Rex star would make of his Rock & Roll Hall Of Fame induction

-Marc Bolan’s former girlfriend and bandmate Gloria Jones has revealed what she thinks the T-Rex frontman would have made of the band’s induction into the Rock & Roll Hall Of Fame.
+Marc Bolan’s former girlfriend and bandmate Gloria Jones has discussed what she thinks the T-Rex frontman would have made of the band’s induction into the Rock & Roll Hall Of Fame.

 -